 - There are a limited number of food vendors at the venue.
 Visitors are welcome to bring small quantities of food and non-alcoholic drinks into the venue.
 (No coolers, please).

 - Before you begin viewing the floats, decide where you and others in your party will meet in case you are inadvertently separated and cannot communicate via cell phone.
-One option is to meet near the Lost and Found tent at the intersection of Sierra Madre and Washington boulevards.
+One option is to meet near the Guest Services tent at the intersection of Sierra Madre and Washington boulevards.

 - There will be ATMs inside the venue.